ipfabric/docs/docs/support/known_issues/IP_Fabric/Customer_name_in_techsupport.md

 Affects only new deployments of versions between `5.0.0` and `6.0.0`, not upgrades.

-The `autoboss` user has to be able to create new files in the `/opt/nimpee/conf.d/` directory in order to update the customer name.
+The `autoboss` user must be able to create new files in the `/opt/nimpee/conf.d/` directory to update the customer name.
 Between versions `5.0.0` and `6.0.0`, this directory was not writable for the `autoboss` user.

-Version `6.0.1` implements a fix for this issue, but you still have to re-upload your license.
+Version `6.0.1` fixes this issue, but you still have to re-upload your license.

 On older versions between `5.0.0` and `6.0.0`, the issue can be fixed manually (`#` denotes a root prompt):